Great things are not done by impulse, but a series of small things brought together.

 5. Spend More Time Making Less

 Sometimes our projects can mean more to us if they take longer to complete.
+Where I live in the United States, instant gratification drives the story around how people make, but patience truly can instill better results.
 Really invest in the craftsmanship of your work, and you will always love what you make.